Bitcoin vs a

 Nobody serious recommends moving your emergency fund into Bitcoin.
 Nobody serious recommends holding only savings accounts for 30 years either.
 Both are true at once.

 Liquid.
 FDIC-insured to $250K.
 Beats checking by 80x.
-This is your sleep-at-night money, not your wealth-building money.
+This is your sleep-at-night money, not your investment money.
+If you also want tax-free savings, see the HSA deep dive for a triple-tax-advantaged vehicle most people underuse.

 Volatile.
 Self-custodial.
 Harder-money exposure.
 The portion of savings you want to still have purchasing power in 2036.